EdCornejo/OncoServe_Public/README.md

 # OncoServe: Deploying Deep Learning Models for Breast Cancer Risk Assessment, and Breast Density Assessment.

 ## Introduction
-This repository shares the models described in [A Deep Learning Mammography-Based Model for Improved Breast Cancer Risk Prediction](https://pubs.rsna.org/doi/), and [Mammographic Breast Density Assessment Using
+This repository shares the models described in [A Deep Learning Mammography-Based Model for Improved Breast Cancer Risk Prediction](https://pubs.rsna.org/doi/), [A Deep Learning Model to Triage Screening Mammograms: A Simulation Study
-Deep Learning: Clinical Implementation](https://pubs.rsna.org/doi/10.1148/radiol.2018180694) as a (Flask) webserver.
+](https://pubs.rsna.org/doi/10.1148/radiol.2019182908) and [Mammographic Breast Density Assessment Using Deep Learning: Clinical Implementation](https://pubs.rsna.org/doi/10.1148/radiol.2018180694) as a (Flask) webserver.
 You can send the webserver regular HTTP requests with a list of dicoms for a given mammogram, and a set of metadata keys (like MRN or Accession), and the webserver will return the DL density assessment along back with the same metadata.
 We note that we do not support all dicom formats, we assume presentation view mammograms, and have only tested this system with Hologic mammograms.

 ## Usage